-Ten years ago, University of Michigan-Dearborn set out to pursue an ambitious goal that had the potential to transform the region.
+Eleven years ago, University of Michigan-Dearborn set out to pursue an ambitious goal that had the potential to transform the region.

 The university launched its Michigan Difference Campaign with the goal of raising $40 million over four years.
 UM-Dearborn alumni and friends accepted that challenge and responded in record numbers to help us achieve our fundraising objective.

 Their support helped students pay for college.
 It funded groundbreaking faculty research.
 And it helped UM-Dearborn expand its outreach across southeast Michigan.